-*Oats contain a protein called avenin which is not tolerated by all those with coeliac disease, and can trigger a reaction in avenin-sensitive individuals.
+*Oats contain a protein called avenin which is not tolerated by all those with celiac disease and can trigger a reaction in avenin-sensitive individuals.

 5. Canadian Maple Syrup

-Maple syrup is so iconically Canadian that in fact we dedicated our national flag to the maple tree.
-Maple syrup was used by Aboriginal Canadians before European settlement and maple sap was prized as a good source of energy and nutrition by our first people.
+Maple syrup is so iconically Canadian that in fact, we dedicated our national flag to the maple tree.
+Maple syrup was used by Indigenous Canadians before European settlement and maple sap was prized as a good source of energy and nutrition.
 Going further along in history, maple syrup and maple sugar were used by abolitionists in the years prior to the American Civil War.
 It was encouraged as an alternative to cane sugar and molasses which were both produced by southern slaves.

-Maple syrup is said to be used by Aboriginal people as European people used salt.
+Maple syrup is said to be used by traditional Indigenous Canadians as European people used salt.
 Game meat including venison was cooked in maple syrup as well as seafood including salmon.
-Maple syrup can also be used in salad dressings, added to roasted vegetables and in a variety of different desserts – maple pecan pie?
+Maple syrup can also be used in salad dressings, added to roasted vegetables and in a variety of different desserts like maple pecan pie.